3D Segmentation of Humans in Point Clouds with Synthetic Data: Abstract

 \section{Abstract}

 Segmenting humans in 3D indoor scenes has become increasingly important with the rise of human-centered robotics and AR/VR applications.
-In this direction, we explore the tasks of 3D human semantic-, instance- and multi-human body-part segmentation.
-Few works have attempted to directly segment humans in point clouds (or depth maps), which is largely due to the lack of training data on humans interacting with 3D scenes.
-We address this challenge and propose a framework for synthesizing virtual humans in realistic 3D scenes.
-Synthetic point cloud data is attractive since the domain gap between real and synthetic depth is small compared to images.
-Our analysis of different training schemes using a combination of synthetic and realistic data shows that synthetic data for pre-training improves performance in a wide variety of segmentation tasks and models.
-We further propose the first end-to-end model for 3D multi-human body-part segmentation, called \name{}, that performs all the above segmentation tasks in a unified manner.
-Remarkably, \name{} even outperforms previous {task-specific} state-of-the-art methods.
-Finally, we manually annotate humans in test scenes from EgoBody to compare the proposed training schemes and segmentation models.
+To this end, we propose the task of joint 3D human semantic segmentation, instance segmentation and multi-human body-part segmentation.
+Few works have attempted to directly segment humans in cluttered 3D scenes, which is largely due to the lack of annotated training data of humans interacting with 3D scenes.
+We address this challenge and propose a framework for generating training data of synthetic humans interacting with real 3D scenes.
+Furthermore, we propose a novel transformer-based model, \name{}, which is the first end-to-end model for segmenting multiple human instances and their body-parts in a unified manner.
+The key advantage of our synthetic data generation framework is its ability to generate diverse and realistic human-scene interactions, with highly accurate ground truth.
+Our experiments show that pre-training on synthetic data improves performance on a wide variety of 3D human segmentation tasks.
+Finally, we demonstrate that Human3D outperforms even {task-specific} state-of-the-art 3D segmentation methods.

-\cvprsection{Introduction} \blfootnote{$^{*,\dagger}$ indicate equal contribution.} In this work, we address the task of segmenting humans in point clouds.
-In particular, we look at 3D semantic segmentation (humans \vs background), 3D instance segmentation (masking multiple humans) and 3D multi-human body-part segmentation (segmenting human instances together with their body parts) as shown in \cref{fig:teaser} \emph{(right)}.
+\iccvsection{Introduction} \blfootnote{$^{*,\dagger}$ indicate equal contribution.} In this work, we address the task of segmenting humans in point clouds.
+In particular, we focus on 3D semantic segmentation (humans \vs background), 3D instance segmentation (masking multiple humans) and 3D multi-human body-part segmentation (segmenting human instances together with their body parts) as shown in \cref{fig:teaser} \emph{(right)}.

+As human-centered robotics and embodied AI are becoming more popular, there has been a growing interest in the development of methods for 2D human segmentation \cite{rep-parser, rprcnn, parsing-rcnn, mhpv2, cihp, maskrcnn, densepose} and 3D human detection and segmentation \cite{humanfast, humandetect, humanpart, depthmap, shotton2011real}.
+While image-based methods have inherent limitations in their ability to reason in 3D, existing 3D methods mainly focus on simplified scenarios in which they only consider individual humans with pre-defined foreground segmentation masks and minimal occlusions.
+Real-life 3D scenarios, however, are typically cluttered, which can lead to strong occlusions when humans interact closely with each other and their environment.